Aeroméxico Connect Flight 2431: Aftermath

 Different sources gave conflicting reports about the number of injuries from the incident.
 The Ministry of Health initially reported that there were 18 passengers injured.
 The Red Cross said there were 97 injuries.
 The governor of Durango told media that 49 people had been treated for injuries at hospitals.
 Two days after the crash, Aeroméxico reported that 17 passengers were still hospitalized, 16 were in the process of being released, and 24 had already been released from medical care.
 The final official accident report stated that there were 14 serious injuries and 25 minor injuries.

 About a month after the crash, Aeroméxico announced that the three pilots who were in the cockpit that day had been fired from the company.
 It said that while it did not feel that the crash was the fault of the pilots, they had violated company procedures by not following their assigned roles during the flight by allowing the trainee pilot to take control of the aircraft.
 The labor union representing the pilots protested the termination, saying that the decision was carried out based only on a preliminary accident report, and that a full investigation into the accident was still ongoing.
-Shortly afterward, Mexico's Directorate General of Civil Aeronautics (DGAC) issued a change in regulations that prohibited airlines from allowing inactive pilots and flight attendants from flying in the cockpit of aircraft.
+Shortly afterward, Mexico's Directorate General of Civil Aeronautics (DGAC) issued a change in regulations that prohibited airlines from allowing inactive pilots and flight attendants from occupying the cockpit of aircraft during flights.
 Aeroméxico pilots opposed this change and called for a strike, viewing the sudden removal of a travel benefit as a violation of their collective bargaining agreement between the union and the airline.
 After negotiations, the union representing the pilots agreed to a change in the agreement, where all non-working flight crews will have reserved seats in the main cabin, and continue to be denied access to the cockpit.